hugoow/hugoow/README.md

 var message = "hello!";
 var message2 = "welcome to my profile!";
-time = "over 4 years of programming" just = "a curious" do = "design and development"
+var time = "over 4 years of programming" var just = "a curious" var do = "design and development"

 ```